dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies2101.md

 to start, and press F9.
 As Figure 22-8 shows, VBA clearly marks the breakpoint

-with a dot in the Code window’s left margin, and the code line itself is shaded
+with a dot in the Code window's left margin, and the code line itself is shaded

 maroon.